 I have been out of racing for a while and I want to start back up again.
 Can I come back as a Novice?

 There is no reclassification back to the Novice skill level.
 The Novice class is reserved for riders brand new to the sport.
 If you were still a Novice at the time you stopped racing, you may return as a Novice with your previous Novice wins credited towards your advancement to Intermediate.

 GENERAL MEMBERSHIP QUESTIONS

-I received a notice that says "For Signature Only".
+I received a notice that says "RENEWAL SIGNATURE FORM".
 What do I need to do with it?

-The notice is to inform you that a signature was missing off of either the front or back of the membership application or we did not receive the required signed waiver when you renewed online.
-In order for USABMX to send you a membership card, the front and the back of the application must be signed or the single sided waiver must be signed and returned to us.
+The notice is to inform you that we did not receive the required signed waiver when you renewed online or when you renewed or purchased your membership at the track.
+In order for USABMX to send you a membership card, this must be signed and returned to us.
 If you are a minor, the application will have to be signed by your parent or legal guardian.